 Dining at Kenai Backcountry Lodge

 Adventurous chefs return year after year and take great pride in the food they serve.
-A hot breakfast buffet is served each morning, with delights like blueberry pancakes, bacon, fresh fruit, coffee and tea.
+All meals in the main cabin are served family style.
+The daily hot breakfast offers delights like blueberry pancakes, bacon, fresh fruit, coffee and tea.
 Lunch includes a beautiful array of sandwich fixings and sides like fresh fruit, homemade cookies and snacks available to pack a bag lunch to take on the day’s activity.
 Upon return, retrieve a cold soda or beers from the creek and head to the beach to take in the view.
 In the evening, a four-course meal is served family style in the main lodge, to be enjoyed with a glass of wine or Alaskan micro-brew beer.
 After dinner, relax by the bonfire, in the wood-fired sauna or take a tipple to the beach and watch the evening sky.
 Kenai backcountry Lodge can accommodate specific dietary needs and food allergies with advanced notice.

 Activities at Kenai Backcountry Lodge

 On guided hikes along the magnificent Cottonwood Trail, explore the ecosystems, identify native plants, climb to breathtaking views or take a more leisurely pace.
 Kayaking is available, including after-dinner, guided paddles when the weather is calm.
 When not outside enjoying a guided activity, make a visit to the wood-fired sauna (bring your suit and some courage to dip in the lake!).
 Evening bonfires and ping-pong under a canopy offer easy relaxation and camaraderie among guests.
 If there is something you need, just ask, as the staff strives to make your Alaska vacation the trip of a lifetime.